NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

   =========================================================  ========  =========  ===========  ========  ========  =======================================================================

   .. [#] ResidentialFacilityType choices are "single-family detached", "single-family attached", "apartment unit", or "manufactured home".
-  .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
+  .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
-  .. [#] If ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8.0 and ConditionedBuildingVolume calculated as 8.0 * ConditionedFloorArea.
+  .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8.0.
-         If ConditionedBuildingVolume provided but not AverageCeilingHeight, AverageCeilingHeight calculated as ConditionedBuildingVolume / ConditionedFloorArea.
-         If AverageCeilingHeight provided but not ConditionedBuildingVolume, ConditionedBuildingVolume calculated as AverageCeilingHeight * ConditionedFloorArea.
+         If needed, additional defaulting is performed using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight.
-  .. [#] | If HasFlueOrChimney not provided, assumed to be true if any of the following conditions are met:
+  .. [#] If HasFlueOrChimney not provided, assumed to be true if any of the following conditions are met:

-         | A) heating system is non-electric Furnace, Boiler, WallFurnace, FloorFurnace, Stove, PortableHeater, or FixedHeater and AFUE/Percent is less than 0.89,
+         - heating system is non-electric Furnace, Boiler, WallFurnace, FloorFurnace, Stove, PortableHeater, or FixedHeater and AFUE/Percent is less than 0.89,
-         | B) heating system is non-electric Fireplace, or
+         - heating system is non-electric Fireplace, or
-         | C) water heater is non-electric with energy factor (or equivalent calculated from uniform energy factor) less than 0.63.
+         - water heater is non-electric with energy factor (or equivalent calculated from uniform energy factor) less than 0.63.

 HPXML Weather Station
 ---------------------